-Which is “ROI” in the time and money spent for all the online marketing efforts.
+Which is “ROI” in the time and money spent on all the online marketing efforts?

-Here’s also another piece of information especially made for B2B marketers / business owners.
+Here’s also another piece of information specially made for B2B marketers/business owners.

 Source: Content Marketing Institute (leading Content Marketing Strategy, Research, “How-To” Advice company from America)

-At YUPMS, we’re committed to deliver fun facts & statistics that’s legitimate and up-to-date to the latest development within the online marketing sector (internationally & of course for the local market too).
+At YUPMS, we’re committed to delivering fun facts & statistics that are legitimate and up-to-date to the latest development within the online marketing sector (internationally & of course for the local market too).